 Approved accredited/registered programs are master's, baccalaureate and associate degree programs in surveying, surveying engineering, surveying engineering technology, or a similar surveying-related title accredited by the Accreditation Board for Engineering and Technology (ABET).
-For such programs, you would receive:
+For such ABET accredited programs, you would receive:

 - two years for an associate's degree.

 Proportional credit may be awarded for other education completed, depending on the course content.
-Contact the Bureau of Comparative Education at firstname.lastname@example.org or 518-474-3817 ext.
+Contact the Bureau of Comparative Education at email@example.com or 518-474-3817 ext.
 300 for further information.
-Transcripts must be sent directly to the land surveying unit from the institution attended utilizing a Certification of Eduction (Form 2).
+Transcripts must be sent directly to the land surveying unit from the institution attended utilizing a Certification of Education (Form 2).

 Acceptable Land Surveying Experience